 When a writer utilizes repetition, they’re putting multiple iterations of a word or phrase in close proximity to each other.
 In other words, a word or phrase is repeated to provide clarity and emphasis, highlighting deeper meanings in the text.

-Repetition is an instance where a word or phrase is repeated to provide clarity and emphasis, highlighting deeper meanings in the text.
+Repetition definition: an instance where a word or phrase is repeated to provide clarity and emphasis, highlighting deeper meanings in the text.

 Alone on a wide, wide sea.